nvmoyar/nvmoyar.github.io/_projects/isolation-game-agent.md

 * Custom_3: based on Manhattan distance between agent and opponent, the distance value is used as a bonus to reduce the opponent’s moves (as Custom_2) but penalizing more the opponent’s moves when the agent plays long distances from the opponent.
 The inverse of the function has been used instead, without any significant results.

-Based on improved_score() and center_score(), other modifications have been tried without significant success:

-* Arbitrary pair/odd penalizing
-* Change strategy depending on the remaining % blank_spaces/occupancy

-#### Measurement of performance

-Since most packages like logging, PDB or profile are not allowed, the performance measurement has been carried out by Terminal1.
-The number of matches played: 30 in two rounds.

-> python -m cProfile -s cumulative tournament.py

-#### Observations

-Some important observations have been noted as a result of running several times the tournament file.
-One important factor that has been noted as an important key to improving the performance of the agent, is how the best_move variable is initialized in get_move() functions and minimax() and alphabet() within their respective classes.
-Different ways to init have been used, please read the [heuristics analysis for further details](https://github.com/nvmoyar/aind1-isolation-game/blob/master/heuristic_analysis.pdf)

-Easily the winning percentages, in general, may increase in 5-8% when best_move is initialized to a fixed position rather than random or not valid, there is an excellent discussion on Udacity’s AIND-Term1 that can be found on the [report](https://github.com/nvmoyar/aind1-isolation-game/blob/master/heuristic_analysis.pdf).

-Another important factor noted as important is working with heuristic functions as simple as possible.
-Including loops increase significantly the amount of time for the evaluation and thus, the strategy may experience variations if the function is more lightweight, thus these evaluations based on % blank spaces or pairs/odd, have been removed.
-In the next figure shows an example of the functions tested and finally discarded as the winning rates were below 60%.

-#### Conclusions

-Several tests have been run out, and an extremely high variability over the winning rates have been observed, so it is not worth getting into fine analytics.
-However in a rough way, we can say that the performance of the custom functions is good enough for all 3 and the winning rates are over the 60%, and the performance versus the Improved function is better as data are fairly consistent.
-In the same way, the rates are much better for the Minimax agent rather than the AlphaBetaPlayer using iterative deepening alpha-beta search with heuristics (see the figure below).
-Due to this variability is really difficult to draw a conclusion and pick one over the rest.
-However, based on the winning rates and the % time CPU spent, AB_Custom_2 and AB_Custom_3, seem to be the better choices, as the winning rates are high and the cost in time is lower compared to AB_Improved or AB_Custom.